HUkiah/learnGit/readme.txt

-han wen kai is bueatful and powerful ! git has a mutable index called stage.
+han wen kai is bueatful and powerful ! git has a muta	ble index called stage.
+Creating a new branch is quick.